Hypernative's co-founder Gal Sagie joins Chainalysis CMO Ian Andrews on the Public Key podcast.

 Smart contracts call for smarter security.
 Hypernative monitors both onchain and offchain data sources in real time to stop hacks with the fastest and most-reliable threat detection and response in Web3.
 Over 80 leading Web3 projects already rely on Hypernative’s enterprise-grade platform that monitors over $37 billion worth of digital assets across 25 chains.
 The list includes Karpatkey, Starknet, Polygon, Messari, Chainalysis, Circle, Galaxy Digital, Ether.fi, Radiant Capital, and more.

-Hypernative Platform uses battle-tested, sophisticated machine learning models to identify threats with high accuracy and give customers precious minutes to respond before exploits can do damage.
+The Hypernative Platform uses battle-tested, sophisticated machine learning models to identify threats with high accuracy and give customers precious minutes to respond before exploits can do damage.
 The system monitors over 25 chains, covering security, technical, financial, governance and other risks.
-Hypernative Platform detected 99.5% of hacks last year with less than 0.001% false positive rate and saved more than $50 million of funds to date.
+The Platform detected 99.5% of hacks last year with less than 0.001% false positive rate and saved more than $50 million of customer funds to date.

 Reach out for a demo of Hypernative’s platform, tune into Hypernative’s blog and our social channels to keep up with the latest on cybersecurity in Web3.